ayoisaiah/focus/README.md

 +---+-----------------------+-----------------------+-----------+
 ```

+**Note**
-Note that sessions that cross over to a new day will count towards that day's sessions as observed above.
+- Sessions that cross over to a new day will count towards that day's sessions as observed above.
+- A session with an empty end date indicates that it was interrupted by terminating the process so that a graceful shutdown was not possible.

 ### Deleting sessions